Flathead Lake Biological Station

 Flathead Lake Biological Station's monitoring programs are reliant on private, state and University funding.
 FLBS is constantly seeking ways to develop and increase research and educational capabilities to continue to help solve global environmental issues.

-Recently, FLBS received a $1 million challenge gift from an anonymous donor.
-All current gifts to FLBS will be matched by this private gift, up to $1 million.
-Find out more and read our press release.
+In 2011, FLBS received a $1 million challenge gift from an anonymous donor.
+Since then, all current gifts to FLBS have been matched by this private gift, with the $1 million mark recently being surpassed.
+Find out more and read our press release covering this collective accomplishment.

 To make a gift to the Flathead Lake Biological Station today, please fill out the form below.